 (7 episodes, 62 pages; this is number 11 in my sequence)

-The Basics: The life story of a young pro-democracy terrorist and her best friend, and their occasional run-ins with Judge Dredd.
+terrorist and her best friend, and their occasional run-ins with Judge Dredd.

 John Wagner's thesis on justice, set to music.
+Art by Colin McNeil |

 Analysis: This one's kind of in on a technicality (the page count is just long enough to qualify under my arbitrary rules), and some wouldn't think of America as an epic.
 But if it had run in the weekly Prog, rather than the monthly Meg, we'd have felt its full weight at the time for sure.
 As it is, America remains for many THE Judge Dredd story.
 But it almost isn't a Dredd story at all*.
 He's in it, certainly, but he's not the protagonist, or even really a big player in himself.

-A kids' eye view of Dredd
+A kids' eye view of Dredd Art by Colin McNeil |

 I think this is one of those stories where the reader brings a lot of themselves to it.
 Wagner, it seems to me, is merely presenting a few different angles on the world of Dredd, I honestly don’t think he’s picking sides here.
 You have America Jara, a second generation immigrant and as such kind of a stand-in for what ‘America’, the ideal has meant to so many people since the 17th century.
 Then you have Bennet Benny, the stand-in (as I see it) for Americans of white British extraction, the main point being people who have all sorts of privilege they may or may not recognise.
-Beeny clearly does recognise his privilege, certainly compared to America, but he doesn’t do much with this knowledge beyond hiding it in some sufficiently low-key jokes that he won’t get in trouble.
+Beeny clearly does recognise his privilege, certainly compared to his best friend America, but he doesn’t do much with this knowledge beyond hiding it in jokes that are so low-key he won’t get in trouble.
 He has his own problems, man – and don’t we all.
 Then there’s Dredd, who is given very little inner monologue in this story.
 All we see is him upholding the system that he was raised into, doubts and all.
 Except in this story, he has no doubt that any form of terrorism is wrong, and that bullying people into informing on their friends is also morally acceptable, even necessary.
 Wagner the writer, and we the readers, may or may not agree with either of those things.

 Is murder justifiable?
 How about shooting out someone's throat?
+Art by Colin McNeil |

 Where America as a story stood out, for me, is that it allowed this mixture of characters to come together into a full-on tragedy of a story.
 It is not funny.
 Really, at all, even if there are a few jokes in passing.
 Just as in life, people do tell jokes and laugh whether their lives are going well or badly.
 Up until that point, pretty much all Dredd strips had been comedies, albeit sometimes super dark.
-The only exceptions being the Democracy-themed tales, that are fairly clearly part of the background rumble of America.
+The only exceptions arguably being the Democracy-themed tales, that are fairly clearly part of the background rumble of America.
 It’s telling in America that Dredd doesn’t fill the pages with idiot citizens, so often the focus.
 These are more-or-less ‘normal’ people, perhaps even more so than the Democrats we’ve met before, who were given names but not given thorough backstories or inner lives.

-Sure, in the decades since Wagner and other writers have explored the tragedy of life in Mega City 1, so America has lost some of its impact.
-Plus, the plot twist at the end may or may not sit well with a 2020 audience – although I think it’s so clearly rooted in the psyche of an individual that I think it’s acceptable?
-Look, it's spoiling a pretty big twist but we're talking about a man who ends up tkaing on a woman's body.
-And it's 100% not because, at least as far as the story tells us, that man is unsure of his gender identity, and as such it's kind of not actually representative of any trans person alive today.
-But it's not not about that, somewhere underneath it all?** It’d help if there was more and more diverse trans representation in other Judge Dredd stories, of course, before knowing how problematic this story is.
+individual that I think it’s acceptable?
+Look, it's spoiling a pretty big twist but we're talking about a man who ends up taking on a woman's body.
+And it's 100% not because, (at least as far as the story tells us), that person is unsure of his gender identity, and as such it's not at all - or trying to be - representative of any trans person alive today.
+But it's not not about that, somewhere underneath it all?** It’d help if there was more and

 One of those pages of a story that takes on a VERY different tone when you get to the end and realise what you're actually looking at.
+Art by Colin McNeil |

 Story: 10/10 it could be Wagner's finest hour, firing on all cylinders as a thriller, a slice of life drama, and of course as an examination of conflict between justice, freedom and terrorism.